THE NLP FAST PHOBIA CURE TREATMENT

 Stop living your fears and choose to live your dreams instead.

 When you relive one of your memories, you are remembering that event through your senses representations of that event.
-In other words, when you experience the memory, you remember how you felt, what you saw, what you heard, what you tasted or what you could smell.
+In other words, when you experience the memory, relive the experience.
+Including how you felt, what you saw, what you heard, what you tasted or what you could smell.

 You may associate only one of your senses to the memory or you may associate 2 or 3 or even all of them.